 As part of the ORM product import you can provide product cost prices as a part of the <product>...</product> section.
 You can also use the Commerce Management application to manage such product cost prices (the cost price section on the Price tab of the product detail view).

 This storage is coupled very closely to the product.
 It can be stored at the master repository and is subject to product sharing, or you can set it up directly in the channel.

-You would typically use this storage for prices that your purchasing department had to pay in order to provide this product in the shop.
-As this is not a very common use case, especially for B2C, this storage may be often not used/needed.
+You typically use this storage for prices that your purchasing department had to pay in order to provide this product in the shop.
+As this is not a very common use case, especially for B2C, this storage may not be used/needed in many cases.

 A price list is not part of the product import; instead and due to its greater complexity, it is a separate ORM import.
 Besides the simple import, there is also a scheduled import, which looks for price list import files in a specific folder at regular intervals.
-You just need to drop your files there and they are imported automatically.
+Drop your files there and they will be imported automatically.

 The following is a sample xml, which might be used for import.
 For more information of the available fields, have a look at bc_pricing.xsd.